For complete results, select the county where you live or where your case is filed:

 Michigan’s Minimum Wage

 The Michigan Workforce Opportunity Wage Act (WOWA) establishes the minimum wage that Michigan workers must be paid.
-Currently, the minimum wage in Michigan is $8.50 per hour.
-The hourly rate will increase to $8.90 in 2017, and to $9.25 in 2018.
+Currently, the minimum wage in Michigan is $8.90 per hour.
+The hourly rate will increase to $9.25 in 2018.
 Beginning in 2019, the state treasurer will adjust the minimum wage to reflect changes in the consumer price index.

 The WOWA also has overtime rules.
 Employees who work more than 40 hours in a single workweek must be paid overtime.
 The WOWA overtime rate is at least one-and-one-half (1 ½) times their regular pay rate.
 However, the WOWA has an exception for employees who are paid at Michigan’s minimum wage rate.
 For minimum wage workers, overtime pay is set at one-and-one-half (1 ½) times the FLSA minimum wage rate.
 That means the minimum overtime pay in Michigan is $10.87 per overtime hour.